-- (b) cost and budgetary aspects;
+- b. financial aspects;

-- (c) importance of indigenous technological capability;
+- c. importance of indigenous technological capability;

-- (d) the international dimension.
+- d. the international dimension.

-24. On operational capability the main questions are:

-- (a) in the long term ALARM can be more readily enhanced to deal with improvements on Warsaw Pact defences: decisions on improvements to HARM will be in the hands of the Americans (paragraph 7); - (b) in the short term the risks involved in the development of ALARM could lead to a period when the RAF's ability to penetrate Warsaw Pact defences would be reduced (paragraph 8).

-25. The cost and budgetary aspects can be summarised as follows - e h s e e es

-- (a) at present prices, HARM costs £134m less than ALARM: the final cost difference could be less or more depending on relative inflation in te USA and UK, exchange rate movements and changes in the requirement (paragraphs 9-10); - (b) purchasing ALARM would put some extra pressure on the defence budget in the PES years and could involve defence programme changes in other areas (paragraph 19).
+- 27. On operational capability the main questions are - in the long term ALARM can be more readily enhanced to deal with improvements on Warsaw Pact defences: decisions on improvements to HARM will be in the hands of the Americans (paragraph 9); - b. in the short term the risks involved in the development of ALARM could lead to a period when the RAF's ability to penetrate Warsaw Pact defences would be reduced (paragraph 10). - 28.
+The financial aspects can be summarised as follows - a. at present prices, HARM costs £37 million less than ALARM: the final cost difference could be less or more depending on relative inflation in the USA and United Kingdom, exchange rate movements and changes in the requirement (paragraphs 11 and 12); - b.
+British Aerospace's latest offer reduces their income from the project by some £85 million over 5 years: this raises questions of the risks which the company can appropriately bear and the wider implications for the Government (paragraphs 14-15); - c. purchasing ALARM would put some extra pressure on the defence budget in the PES years and could involve adjustments in other areas (paragrph 22). - 29.
+The importance of indigenous technological capability, together with the related question whether the ALARM programme is the best way of retaining it, is a matter on which Departments differ.

-W

-26. The importance of indigenous technological capability, together with the related question whether the ALARM programme is the best way of retaining it, is a matter on which Departments differ.
-The important area is the homing-head.
 Departments agree that homing-head and guidance technology will be of increasing importance in modern weapon systems.
-They disagree on whether the ALARM programme represents the only effective way of preserving the technology and the weight to be attached to the economic and industrial factors (paragraphs 12-16).

-27. The international dimension consists primarily in the negative effects which a decision to buy ALARM might have on prospective sales of British defence equipment to the United States (paragraphs 20-22).
+They disagree on whether the ALARM programme represents the only effective way of preserving the technology (paragraphs 16-20). - 30.
+The international dimension, following the revised offer by British Aerospace, consists primarily in the negative effects which a decision to buy ALARM might have on prospective sales of British defence equipment to the United States (paragraphs 23-25).

-Pm